 Standard Household Candles

 NO: Average long household candles tend to fall over and may reach too high – you want the flame about half way up the pot – so you are going to have to put another brick underneath – making it less stable.

 You can cut them down but then you are probably going to have to replace them at least once during the evening.

 YES: The household candles are ok because they are cheaper than the fatter candles.
 A good option is to buy the shorter candles or cut them in half and deal with changing the candles.

 NO: Many don’t have the correct wick and after while the wick disappears in the melted wax and the candle goes out, or they allow wax to flow all over the place making a mess by making a hole in the side.

-YES: If a good quality they are fine is set into a metal container beneath the heater.
+YES: If they are of good quality they are fine if set into a metal container beneath the heater.